Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Does buying a property qualify or at least help for residency in Hungary?

-As of early 2026, buying a residential property in Hungary does not automatically give you the right to live there, because Hungary does not have a simple "buy a home, get residency" rule.
+As of early 2026, buying a residential property in Hungary does not automatically give you the right to live there, because Hungary has no rule that directly converts home ownership into a residence permit.

 Is there any residency visa directly linked to property ownership in Hungary right now?